DAVENPORT, IOWA - - Friday February 25, 2011

 A: It's not so much hurting, it's the cost, the potential cost.
 If had no other recourse, as a public worker, I will now seek an attorney.
 I will go to an attorney thereby costing the place of my employment high dollars of money to solve a case that I could probably solve in a short amount of time.
 Doe that make sense?

 Q: So you're saying that if collective bargaining is removed that the cost is imparted back on the state for that worker to defend themselves?
+A: Well, I think it would be, I think it could be.
+It could be.

 If we eliminate this, pretty soon we will start eliminating other things too.